MarkGStacey/rkcis/projects/white_paper_coachlogic.md

 One aspect that this paper doesn't cover is whether the application includes a prebuilt knowledge base of videos and other material, as some competitors do [(Stratus Sports, 2020)](http://stratussports.com/Features/Data)
 The paper finishes with a good call to action in suggesting further research and development to integrate coaching platforms with strength and conditioning coaches and physiotherapists.

+Coach-Logic is an interesting platform, with some intriguing features – and doesn’t really measure up to a platform such as (Catapult Sports, 2020) or (Stratus Sports, 2020) with integrated accelerometers and associated hardware – but it is also the only one an amateur team can just log onto, sign up and use.
+And most likely afford.
+This puts it in a niche.
+And it has much more fully featured team collaboration features than Coaches Eye by (TechSmith, 2019) or other lower end tools.
+With several good teams and investment, they should see good success.
+However, testing the application itself shows that the collaboration and knowledge sharing features are still rudimentary, and especially an ontology toolset to enable deeper sharing and searchability would be a good place for this vendor to focus.

 ### Bibliography
 - Catapult Sports, 2020.
 Catapult Sports.
 [Online]